byronbytes/Tasks/README.md

 **[🇵🇱](https://github.com/LiteTools/Tasks/blob/master/Other%20Language%20READMEs/README-PL.MD)**

 <strong>Tasks</strong> is an application that helps optimize computer performance.
-Tasks has an advanced cleanup tool, a startup manager, and an advanced task manager.
+Tasks has an advanced cleanup tool, a startup manager, and a detailed task manager.

 <strong>Tasks</strong> is licensed under the <strong>Apache 2.0</strong> license.